 A doctoral program in clinical psychology is offered, leading to the PsyD.
 This program

-is designed for students who have previously earned a Master's degree in a behavioral
+is designed for students who have previously earned a master's degree in psychology

-science.
-The PsyD program in Clinical Psychology is accredited by the American Psychological
+or a related field.
+The PsyD program in Clinical Psychology is accredited by the

 School Psychology Programs

 The school psychology program offers a master of science and an educational specialist